cosmin-alecu/pfsense-virtual-network-segmentation-homelab/README.md

 ## How It Works
-pfSense acts as the central firewall and router with four network interfaces — one WAN facing the internet via NAT, and three internal interfaces each serving a separate network segment using VirtualBox Host-only Adapters.
+pfSense acts as the central firewall and router with four network interfaces; one WAN facing the internet via NAT, and three internal interfaces each serving a separate network segment using VirtualBox Host-only Adapters.
 DHCP is handled by pfSense on each segment.
 Firewall rules enforce strict inter-segment blocking while allowing internet